blazaropinto/my_notes_learning_DS/README.md

 This repository starts as... a little help to my future self...it contains exercises, personal notes and information found in different links while learning Python from scratch from several courses (mainly from [Udemy](https://www.udemy.com/) and [Datacamp](https://www.datacamp.com/courses)) and searching the internet for information to better understand specific issues ( thank you [Stackoverflow](https://stackoverflow.com/)!).
-It  (and maybe someone else's)

 The datasets used in the exercices were downloaded from the [FAO] website